-If behaviour of a bullying type does occur, pupils are encouraged to have the courage to speak up to a member of staff including, but not limited to, their HM, AHM, RT, Tutor, House Matron, House Nurse, School Psychologist, School Counsellor, and senior member of staff such as the Deputy Head Pastoral, Deputy Head Safeguarding or Sub-Warden.
+If behaviour of a bullying type does occur, pupils are encouraged to have the courage to speak up to a member of staff including, but not limited to, their HM, AHM, RT, Tutor, House Matron, House Nurse, School Psychologist, School Counsellor, and senior member of staff such as the Deputy Head Pastoral, Deputy Head Welfare, Director of Safeguarding or Sub-Warden.
 To encourage this, we strive for every incident to be dealt with sensitively but thoroughly and without delay.

-All teaching and non-teaching staff are trained through inset training to have an understanding of what bullying is.
+All Teaching and Non-Teaching Staff are trained through inset training to have an understanding of what bullying is.
 Staff should know what the school policy is on bullying and follow it when bullying is reported.

 Furthermore, through discussions in school and information for parents, all pupils and parents are encouraged to understand the school policy on bullying, and what they should do if bullying arises.